What is Current Coil?

 Let us look at some of the applications of this effect in our day to day life.

-Magnetic cranes: the garbage we throw sometimes contains metals which can be recycled, and some metals that might take many years to biodegrade hence we use a huge electromagnet connected to the end of a crane and swing it across the garbage, all metal object get attracted and stick to the electromagnet and can easily be separated within seconds, when all the metals are lifted up the crane will then de-energize and the metals are collected at a separate place.
+The garbage we throw sometimes contains metals which can be recycled, and some metals that might take many years to biodegrade hence we use a huge electromagnet connected to the end of a crane and swing it across the garbage, all metal object get attracted and stick to the electromagnet and can easily be separated within seconds, when all the metals are lifted up the crane will then de-energized and the metals are collected at a separate place.
 Before the invention of electromagnets, permanent magnets were used to do the same job, where the metal objects were removed manually.

 Related Physics Articles: